Finomnis/wol-relay/README.md

 [![Build Status](https://img.shields.io/github/actions/workflow/status/Finomnis/wol-relay/ci.yml?branch=main)](https://github.com/Finomnis/wol-relay/actions/workflows/ci.yml?query=branch%3Amain)
 [![docs.rs](https://img.shields.io/docsrs/wol-relay)](https://docs.rs/wol-relay)

-A Wake-On-LAN relay server written in Rust.
+A Wake-on-LAN relay server written in Rust.

 Provides the ability to wake computers in the subnet of the relay server from other subnets.

+## Technical Details

+While WoL messages can be embedded in any payload, its most common form is as a 102 byte UDP packet to port 9, which is what this server is listening for.

+If WoL messages do not get picked up by this relay server, make sure they are not using a different port, protocol or format.

 ## Usage Example